|

 - Instructors now encourage students to get "outside help" . . . . classmates, tutors, TAs and instructors . . . . on their homework problems by making learning a team effort and encouraging the whole team to be successful.

-- Instructors change the focus of the homework assignment to THESE QUESTIONS ARE IMPORTANT AND YOU MUST KNOW HOW TO ARRIVE AT THE CORRECT ANSWER FOR THE UPCOMING EXAM.
+- Instructors change the focus of the homework assignment to these questions are important because they will appear on the next exam.
 I do suggest assigning 5% of the course grade to homework . . . . basically, it becomes a "completion grade" where you determine the date of completion.
 For two academic years (I didn't believe the results - remember I'm stubborn), I did not give course credit for homework.
-Students waited until just before the exam to work on the pool of questions, ran out of time and scored worse on the exam.
+Unfortunately, students waited until just before the exam to work on the pool of questions, ran out of time and scored worse on the exams.
+I could have said "it's their own fault for not winning the game" . . . . but the coach in me began looking for a game plan that my players could execute.

 Still not convinced about giving students a pool of exam questions?
 Give your expert opinion on the following situation: